Lupin Bean nutrition, glycemic index, calories, net carbs & more

 Lupin beans are often ground as a form of processing and served as a side dish after being cooked.

-Roasted lupin beans can also be a great choice for a healthy, crispy, vegan snack.
+Roasted lupin beans can also be an excellent choice for a healthy, crispy, vegan snack.

 Appearance and Taste

-Lupin beans are flat and round shaped.
-When raw, these beans can be cream coloured, but after cooking they often get a distinct yellow colouring.
+Lupin beans are flat and round-shaped.
+When raw, these beans can be cream-colored, but they often get a distinct yellow coloring after being cooked.